-The Great Barrier Reef Marine Park is located in waterways off the northeastern coast of Australia.
+The Great Barrier Reef Marine Park is located in Queensland in the waterways off the northeastern coast of Australia.
 The park boundaries encompass an area of 132,806 square miles (343,966 sq km) which accounts for much of the barrier reef.

 The Great Barrier Reef extends across a distance of 1,400 miles (2,300 km) with over 2,900 individual reefs creating the largest coral reef system in the world.
 This accounts for approximately 10% of the world’s coral reefs.